BCImonk/BCImonk/README.md

 <p align="center">
 Welcome to my github profile , here you can discover what makes me tick 🕣 and why I love coding so much 😄!

 I was drawn to programming because it's like having a magic wand that allows me to create anything I can dream up.
-Plus, let's be honest, it's a great way to stave off boredom,.
+Plus, let's be honest, it's a great way to stave off boredom.
 I thrive on challenges that require me to think outside the box and come up with unique and sometimes downright wacky solutions .

 But my true love ?
 Machine learning!
 There's something magical about teaching a computer or robot to learn and think like a real-life being.
 It's like playing god, but without all the pesky ethical dilemmas .